Alexandr Vondra

-Alexandr Vondra ([ˈalɛksandr̩ ˈvondra]; born 17 August 1961) is a Czech politician and diplomat who served as Minister of Defence of the Czech Republic from 2010 to 2012 under Prime Minister Petr Nečas and has been Member of the European Parliament (MEP) since 2019.

-Vondra also served as Deputy Prime Minister for European Affairs between 2007 and 2009, as well as Minister of Foreign Affairs from 2006 to 2007, both in cabinets of Prime Minister Mirek Topolánek.
-Vondra is also former Senator from Litoměřice (2006—2012) and Czech Ambassador to the United States (1997—2001).
+Alexandr Vondra ([ˈalɛksandr̩ ˈvondra]; born 17 August 1961) is a Czech politician and diplomat who has been a Member of the European Parliament (MEP) since 2019.
+He previously served as Minister of Foreign Affairs from 2006 to 2007 and Deputy Prime Minister for European Affairs between 2007 and 2009, both in cabinets of Prime Minister Mirek Topolánek, and then as Minister of Defence from 2010 to 2012 under prime minister Petr Nečas.
+He is also a former Senator for Litoměřice (2006–2012) and Czech Ambassador to the United States (1997–2001).

-He was candidate for the European Parliament seat in the 2019 election and received 29,536 preferential votes and was elected Member of the European Parliament representing the Civic Democratic Party (ODS).
+He was a candidate for the European Parliament seat in the 2019 election and received 29,536 preferential votes and was elected Member of the European Parliament.
+Vondra is a member of the Civic Democratic Party (ODS).

 Life

 Vondra was born in Prague.
 He graduated in geography from Charles University in Prague in 1984, receiving a Doctor in Natural Sciences degree one year later.
 In the mid-1980s he was a dissident and Charter 77 signatory.
 After organizing a demonstration in January 1989, Vondra was imprisoned for two months.
 In November 1989, while the Velvet Revolution was underway, he co-founded the Civic Forum.